AnuradhaKD/AnuradhaKD/README.md

 and a positive thinker.
 I possess strong interpersonal and communication skills and am excellent at working on time and with excellence.

-Skills: FIGMA / ILLUSTRATOR / PHOTOSHOP  / REACT / JS / HTML / CSS
+Skills: FIGMA / ILLUSTRATOR / PHOTOSHOP  / ANGULAR / JS / HTML / CSS